sgangaprasath/sgangaprasath.github.io/material.md

 ## Smart materials

 ## Totimorphs - infinitely morphable structures
-Morphable structures are often realized by using microscopic degrees of freedom to sculpt the free energy landscape of a material structure.
-The ability to design such a free energy landscape is limited by the constraints implied by the connectivity and geometry of the elastic structure.
-We explore a new class of pre-stressed materials that we call totimorphs, which are infinitely morphable because of a flat energy landscape.
-We describe a mechanism by which a unit of zero stiffness structure can be assembled to create objects that can morph into multiple arbitrarily complex target shapes.
-We fabricate prototypes of the designed structures and show that our design strategy opens up new possibilities for fabricating functional material structures.
+Morphable structures are realized by using microscopic degrees of freedom to sculpt the free energy landscape of a material structure.
+The ability to design such a free energy landscape is limited by the constraints of topology and geometry of the structure.
+We explore a new class of pre-stressed materials which are infinitely morphable because of a flat energy landscape.
+We create an assembly that can be morphed into arbitrarily complex target shapes.
+The fabricated prototypes show that our design strategy opens up new possibilities for fabricating functional material structures.

 **Publications**
 * **Ganga Prasath, S(+).**, Gaurav Chaudhary(+), and Mahadevan, L. _Totimorphic rigid-plastic structural assemblies_ (under review).